Trip at a Glance

 - Daily practice with Jamyang Oliphant, PhD

-- Escorted by BJ & Lauren of RetreaTours
+- Escorted by BJ & Lauren, owners of RetreaTours

 - Explore the ancient Kingdom of Ladakh, nestled high in the Tibetan Plateau